 There is an aviation slang term, “The $100 hamburger,” that refers to a pilot’s excuse for a fun flight of about an hour or more to a destination to eat a burger and then fly home.

 Local resident and private pilot, Wayne Sayer, says, “Bishop is a straight shot from the Los Angeles area.”
-And he adds humorously that, “This makes it the perfect place for the $100 Pad Thai.”
+And he adds humorously, “This makes it the perfect place for the $100 Pad Thai.”

 Flying into Bishop can be so much more than just a quick jaunt.
 It can be the base from which to explore the vast and magnificent Eastern Sierra.
 Besides services offered for plane owners, Bishop Airport also has charter aircraft and sightseeing flights available.
 Within one hour, a flying tour can take you past Mt.
 Whitney, or through Mammoth Pass, or high above the alpine lakes of the Sierra Nevada, or up and down canyons awash with fall colors, or out over the twists and turns of the Owens River, or into Death Valley for lunch at The Oasis.
 There are also numerous other small airports at which to land and, with the proper planning, pilots and friends can spend a few hours exploring the nearby territory at these lovely Eastern Sierra locations.